-The grantor trust will be classified as a grantor trust under the Internal Revenue Code of 1986, as amended (referred to as the "Code" in this prospectus supplement), and not as a partnership or an association taxable as a corporation, and the grantor trust certificates will be characterized as evidencing ownership interests in the class A-5 notes and as constituting interests in "stripped notes" (or, in the case of the class A-IO certificates, "stripped coupons") within the meaning of section 1286 of the Code.
-The class A-IO certificates will be treated as having been issued with "original issue discount" within the meaning of section 1273(a) of the Code.
-See "U.S. Federal Income Tax Consequences-Taxation of Owners of Grantor Trust Certificates-If Stripped Bond Rules Apply" in the prospectus.
+The grantor trust will be classified as a grantor trust under the Internal Revenue Code of 1986, as amended (referred to as the "Code" in this prospectus supplement), and not as a partnership or an association taxable as a corporation, and the grantor trust certificates will be characterized as evidencing ownership interests in the class A-5 notes and class A-IO notes.
+The class A-5-1 certificates and class A-5-2 certificates will be treated as stripped bonds.
+The class A-IO certificates will be treated as stripped coupons and as having been issued with "original issue discount" within the meaning of section 1273(a) of the Code.
+"US Federal Income Consequences-Taxation of Owners of Trust Certificates" Grantor in the prospectus.